Close

 Teaching

 Mojca is a co-organiser of the Malaria: from Science to Policy and Practice study module (3195).
-She provides teaching support during various entomology practicals and student projects, and lectures on Vector Sampling, Identification & Incrimination and Vector Biology & Vector - Parasite Interactions modules.
-She is a tutor on the MSc Medical Entomology for Disease Control Control and MSc Medical Parasitology degree courses.
+She provides teaching support during various entomology practicals and student projects, and lectures on Core Parasitology and Entomology (3122), Sampling, Identification & Incrimination (3141), and Vector Biology & Vector - Parasite Interactions (3166) modules.
+She is a tutor on the MSc Medical Parasitology course.

 Research

-Mojca's research interests include studies of malaria vectors in Africa, vector-parasite interactions, and evaluating the impact of insecticide resistance on malaria transmission and effectiveness of vector control.
-She is especially interested in the impact of vector control interventions on parasite-vector interactions, and in finding new tools for vector incrimination and monitoring of disease transmission in vectors.
+My research interests include studies of malaria vectors in Africa, vector-parasite interactions, and evaluating the impact of insecticide resistance on malaria transmission and effectiveness of vector control.
+I am especially interested in the impact of vector control interventions on parasite-vector interactions, and in finding new tools for vector incrimination and monitoring of disease transmission in vectors.

 Research Area